 OVERVIEW: Taxotere (docetaxel) is a breast cancer drug sold by Sanofi-Aventis, which was approved by the FDA in May 1996 for treatment of patients with locally advanced or metastatic breast cancer after prior chemotherapy attempts had failed, competing with several other treatment alternatives.
 The drug is administered as an injection given with other chemotherapy drugs.

-Although information has been available to the drug maker for years to suggest a link between side effects of Taxotere and permanent baldness, warnings provided with the medication indicate that “hair generally grows back” and fails to disclose information about the large number of reports involving women who have experienced permanent hair loss.
+Although information has been available to the drug maker for years to suggest a link between side effects of Taxotere and vision problems, warnings provided with the medication only indicate that it can cause red and watery eyes and fails to disclose information about reports involving women who have experienced permanent tear duct damage.

-A number of similar cancer treatments are on the market, which may be just as effective at Taxotere, but do not pose a risk of long-term or permanent alopecia for women.
+A number of similar cancer treatments are on the market, which may be just as effective at Taxotere, but do not pose a risk of long-term or permanent eye damage for women.

-Failure to warn about the Taxotere hairloss risks deprived women and medical providers of the opportunity to make an informed decision about whether the benefits provided by the drug justify the potential for permanent baldness.
+Failure to warn about the Taxotere vision risks deprived women and medical providers of the opportunity to make an informed decision about whether the benefits provided by the drug justify the potential for permanent eye damage.

-TAXOTERE HAIR LOSS SIDE EFFECTS: While many cancer drugs cause hair loss, it appears that Sanofi-Aventis knew or should have known that use of their treatment carried a high risk of permanent baldness or alopecia.
+TAXOTERE AND HAIR LOSS: While many cancer drugs cause hair loss, it appears that Sanofi-Aventis knew or should have known that use of their treatment also carried a high risk of permanent baldness or alopecia.
 Rather than providing warnings and information, lawsuits allege that the drug maker has concealed this information.

 In 2005, a study known as GEICAM 9805 found that 9.2% of patients who took Taxotere experienced long-term hair loss for up to 10 years and five months, and in some cases longer.
 This study was sponsored by Sanofi-Aventis, and the drug maker knew or should have been aware of the results for years before it was concluded.